 Personally, I never forget to bring a portable cell phone charger when I visit New York.
 I am constantly using my own phone to take pictures and video, research nearby restaurants and bars, and to regain my sense of direction.

 For a city of its size, New York City is pretty safe.
 Regardless, I always insist on buying travel insurance for any vacation, especially if you’re coming from overseas.
 You don’t want unexpected cancellations or illness to put a dent in your wallet.
-I’ve always used World Nomads insurance for my travels and have never been disappointed!
+I’ve always used AARDY for my travels to help me find the best rates, and have never been disappointed!

 NYC Travel Guide